Berangin/ISS_tracker-v2/README.md

 HOW TO RUN,
 1. EXPORT
-2. RUN index.html in local server
+2. RUN index.html in local server (preffered browser, Microsoft Edge)

 -------------------------------------------------------------------------------------------------